almende/vis/docs/README.md

 Returns an array with all items with `name === 'Label'`.
 Example output of one of these items, for a class:

-*In these examples, ending block are comments redacted to ' * /'*
+*In these examples, block comment endings are redacted to ' * /'*

 ```js
 {